zaldivards/ContextQA/README.md

 ---

 ContextQA is a modern utility that provides a ready-to-use LLM-powered application.
-It is built on top of giants such as [FastAPI](https://fastapi.tiangolo.com/) and [LangChain](https://www.langchain.com/).
+It is built on top of giants such as [FastAPI](https://fastapi.tiangolo.com/), [LangChain](https://www.langchain.com/), and [Hugging Face](https://huggingface.co/).

 Key features include:
 - Regular chat supporting knowledge expansion via internet access